-As a landlord, often it’s a case of educating your tenants and ensuring that your rental property is well ventilated.
+For landlords, often it’s a case of educating tenants and ensuring that their rental property is well ventilated.

 Preventing condensation in kitchens and bathrooms

-If you have an extractor hood above the cooking hob in your rental property, you should advise your tenants to use it when cooking.
+If there is an extractor hood above the cooking hob, tenants should be advised to use it when cooking.

 The key to eradicating kitchen damp is to ensure warm air is removed from the room before it has a chance to settle on to a cold surface like a wall or window.

-Extractor hobs suck warm air out of kitchens and disperse it outside and this is a simple way to protect your kitchen against damp and mould.
+Extractor hobs suck warm air out of kitchens and disperse it outside and this is a simple way to protect a kitchen against damp and mould.

-If your rental property’s kitchen doesn’t have an extractor hood, you should consider installing one or, at the very least, advise your tenants to open a window when cooking so warm air can escape outside.
+If the property’s kitchen doesn’t have an extractor hood, the landlord should consider installing one or, at the very least, advise the tenants to open a window when cooking so warm air can escape outside.

-In bathrooms, where showering can cause a plume of warm air from hot water, you should install an extractor fan if you haven’t already – particularly if there are no windows that tenants can open to allow that air to escape.
+In bathrooms, where showering can cause a plume of warm air from hot water, an extractor fan should be fitted – particularly if there are no windows that tenants can open to allow that air to escape.

 Will a dehumidifier get rid of damp?